RunicMourning/ProjectList/README.md

 ## License

-This project is provided "as-is" without any warranties.
-Use and modify the code according to your requirements.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, modify, and distribute the software under the terms of the GPL-3.0 license.
+For full details, see [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).